fuerbtc/coinspider/README.md

 to initiate a project involving these two subjects.

-So here we are: A tool based on HTML and Javascript (you can run it in your own computer) that help you track the current value of the most important crypto-currencies in the market.
+So here we are: A tool based on HTML and Javascript (you can run it in your own computer) that help you track the current value of the most important crypto-currencies on the market.

-As a plus, this tool also help you to make estimates about how much you would have to sell/buy in an exchanger to make profit.

 If you like what I'm doing and you want to motivate me to create/improve features, feel free to make a donation to one of my following wallets:

-* BTC -> 1QKMjANav8JVB5TjiRQUj3rYN6bK9iDw8V
+* BTC -> `1QKMjANav8JVB5TjiRQUj3rYN6bK9iDw8V`
-* LTC -> LR74uDwYggPkSHiVKjjK9AdSzj6Qt9WB8n
+* LTC -> `LR74uDwYggPkSHiVKjjK9AdSzj6Qt9WB8n`

 ## Crypto Currencies Supported